angularfy/autonumeric/README.md

 An Angular library that wraps the awesome [AutoNumeric](https://github.com/autoNumeric/autoNumeric/) input formatter library

-Get in touch on ng.autonumeric@ainouss.fr
+Get in touch on autonumeric@angularfy.com

 ---